Independence Day: Resurgence: Future

 In June 2016, during an interview with Empire magazine, Emmerich stated that a third film could be made, depending on the success of the second one.
 He also said that audiences would not have to wait as long as they did for the second in the series.
-According to Emmerich, the third film will depict an intergalactic journey, possibly set a year or two later since he wants to maintain the same group of people, especially the young characters.
+According to Emmerich, the third film would depict an intergalactic journey, possibly set a year or two later since he wants to maintain the same group of people, especially the young characters.

 In March 2018, LRM Online reported that, after having met producer Dean Devlin at WonderCon and asking about the status of Independence Day 3, Devlin told them "I don't know.
 I don't know.
 Currently, I personally have no plans of doing another one."
 One year later, Emmerich said that once The Walt Disney Company purchased Fox, he thought the chances of a third movie were over, but still had hopes that it could happen given Disney's preference for franchise films.